Amelanchier is an ideal tree when setting up a mixed and flowered hedge.

-Amelanchier flowers are indeed shaped like stars, generally white, but some varieties can be a bit pinkish.
+Amelanchier flowers are indeed star-shaped, generally white, but some varieties can be a bit pinkish.

 The purple-colored berries, if they’re not all picked by birds, will be great for baking delicious pies and jam.

-Called serviceberries or other names depending on the variety, these fruits are indeed edible and can also be eaten raw.
+Called serviceberries or other names like rock pear depending on the variety, these fruits are indeed edible and can also be eaten raw.